Error Handling

 of the cells holding our data.

-not conditionally selected between multiple cells.
-Don't do this:
+builds.
+Don't conditionally select between multiple cells.
+Don't do

 NumberField(cond ? n1 : n2)